Lollapalooza tickets on sale Wed., after fest announces return, COVID-19 vaccine requirement

 The festival will take place July 29 to Aug.
-1. The lineup will be revealed at 10 a.m.
-Wednesday, with tickets going on sale at noon at www.lollapalooza.com.
+1.

+The lineup, revealed at 10 a.m., includes Foo Fighters; Post Malone; Miley Cyrus; Tyler, the Creator; DaBaby; Journey; Megan Thee Stallion; Roddy Ricch and more.

 In accordance with current local public health guidance, full COVID-19 vaccination or negative COVID-19 test results will be required to attend Lollapalooza 2021.
 For patrons who are not fully vaccinated, a negative COVID-19 test result must be obtained within 24 hours of attending Lollapalooza each day.